Special values of $K$-theoretic Schur $P$- and $Q$-functions: Preliminaries

-We denote the shifted Young diagram of shape $\lambda$ as the arrangement of $l$ boxes into $\ell(\lambda)$ left-justified rows, where the $i$-th row contains $\lambda_i$ boxes.
+We denote the shifted Young diagram of shape $\lambda$ as the arrangement of $l$ boxes into $\ell(\lambda)$ rows, where the $i$-th row contains $\lambda_i$ boxes.
 We describe the boxes of a shifted Young diagram using the matrix representation in the same manner, i.e., the first coordinate $i$ increases downward, and the second coordinate $j$ increases from left to right.
-Since a one-to-one correspondence exists between a strict partition and a shifted Young diagram of shape, we consider them to be the same.
-For example, the shifted Young diagram corresponding to the strict partition \(\lambda = (4, 2, 1) \in \mathcal{SP}_7\) is obtained below: The notation $|\lambda|$ represents the total number of boxes in a Young diagram, which is calculated by summing the number of boxes in each row.
+For example, the shifted Young diagram corresponding to the strict partition $\lambda = (4, 2, 1) \in \mathcal{SP}_7$ is obtained below: